 - 42% believe they pay too much for content, as value-consciousness prevails

-DUBLIN, Tuesday 25 May 2021: Growing reliance on the digital home has inevitably driven a surge in online behaviours during the COVID-19 pandemic, however this growing adoption is also marked by an increase in consumer fears around digital well-being, which demands an urgent shift in approach from providers.
-This is according to the first instalment of the EY study, Decoding the Digital Home, which evaluates consumer attitudes to digital connectivity, technology and content consumption in Canada, France, Germany, Italy, the UK and the US.
+Growing reliance on the digital home has inevitably driven a surge in online behaviors during the COVID-19 pandemic.
+But rising service adoption is also marked by an increase in consumer fears around digital well-being, which demands an urgent shift in approach from providers.
+This is according to the first instalment of the EY study, Decoding the digital home, which evaluates consumer attitudes to digital connectivity, technology and content consumption in Canada, France, Germany, Italy, the UK and the US.

 Despite some regional variation, the survey finds that households adopted a range of services for the first time during national lockdowns.
-Video calling led with a 25% increase in adoption, while online health services (up 20%) and education (up 18%) have also grown exponentially.
-Across all markets, 44% of respondents said their internet connectivity needs have increased.
+Video calling leads with a 25% increase in adoption, while online health services (up 20%) and education (up 18%) have also grown exponentially.
+Across all markets, 44% of respondents say their internet connectivity needs have increased.

 In striking parallel, this trajectory is tempered by rising anxiety; 41% of respondents are more concerned about the impact of the internet on well-being than they were pre-pandemic, while 39% are very cautious about disclosing personal data online.
 Notably the 18-34 age group are more concerned about data disclosure (43%) than those aged 45 or older (36%).

-Yvonne Kiely Head of EY-Seren, EY Ireland says: “The pandemic has dramatically altered the landscape of products and services consumed by households, how they are consumed, and when.
-Whilst digital inclusion is on the rise, as connectivity and content providers act as a critical platform for socioeconomic interaction, so too does the challenge around consumer anxiety and bad actors.
-Long periods spent at home have seen households question their reliance on the online world.
-If service providers ignore the warning signs regarding data protection and consumer anxiety, then new products and services will fail to gain traction, trust will be eroded, and loyalty will reduce.”
+“The health crisis has dramatically altered the landscape of products and services consumed by households.
+On the one hand, there is now evidence that digital inclusion has improved, with connectivity and content providers acting as a critical platform for socioeconomic interaction.
+However, long periods spent at home have seen households question their reliance on the online world.
+If service providers ignore the warning signs regarding data protection and consumer anxiety, then new products and services will fail to gain traction.”

 The correlation between demand and anxiety is most pronounced among households with children, with 60% of respondents with children noting that their connectivity needs have increased (vs. an average of 44% across all respondents) and 52% more likely to consider the impact of the internet on well-being (vs. an average of 41%).